 protein grams x 4 = protein calories

-Now that you know the caloric value of your protein and your carbs, use those numbers to figure out your fat macros.
+Now that you know the caloric value of your protein and your fat, use those numbers to figure out your carb macros.

-fat calories = DCI for weight loss – protein calories – carb calories
+carb calories = DCI for weight loss – protein calories – fat calories

 TA-DA!
 Simple as that!
 I know it’s not that simple.
 But, it’s totally worth it.
 Once you do it one time, it will be much easier to do again.
 And, yes you are going to have to do it again because you are going to need to adjust your numbers as your weight and goals change.
 If you have trouble meeting your numbers one day, prioritize meeting your protein goals first, then fat, and then carbs last.

 You are probably thinking, “Dang, that is a lot of math!”
 Well, it is and trust me, I hate it as much as you do.
-But to make your life easier, I have created a calculator to do all the math for you.
-I could have just made the calculator but I thought it important that you understand how those calculations are made.
-Click below to download the calculator for free.
+But to make your life easier, there are all kinds of macro calculators out there.

 food logging app